ING: ECB’s push for net-zero carbon will grow ESG credit

 The ECB’s Stress Test

 The European Central Bank has just released its economy-wide climate stress test results, in which they looked at both physical risk and transitional risks.
-This main push from the ECB is for all corporates and banks to transition toward zero carbon output.
+This main push from the ECB is for all corporates and banks to make the transition towards zero-carbon output.
 You can read more about that here.

 The ECB’s push for zero carbon will be a costly one for corporates as significant investments will be necessary and, in turn, funding will be required.
-This will provide growth for the credit market, and in particular the ESG (Environmental, Social and Governance) credit market.
+This will provide growth for the credit market, and in particular the ESG (environmental, social and governance) credit market.
 The majority of the supply increase off the back of this will either be classified as green or as a sustainable bond and will have an ESG tilt associated with it.

 ESG supply is growing

-The%age of ESG supply to overall supply is also growing.
+The percentage of ESG supply to overall supply is also growing.
 The dark blue line in the chart below demonstrates this increase year on year.
 In both 2019 and 2020, total ESG supply accounted for 9% of the total overall supply.
 So far in 2021, ESG supply accounts for 20% of the overall supply.
 Of course, relative to last year, there is indeed more ESG supply and less overall supply.
-However, this increase in supply is still lacking the insatiable demand for ESG credit.
+However, this increase in supply is still not fulfilling the insatiable demand for ESG credit.
 Many investors are already increasing their ESG holdings.

 ECB purchases combat any over-supply

-Underperformance of carbon intensive names and sectors
+Underperformance of carbon-intensive names and sectors

-Indeed carbon-intensive names and sectors will likely see somewhat more underperformance and will also likely need more funding.
+Indeed, carbon-intensive names and sectors will likely see somewhat more underperformance and will also likely need more funding.
 The 'greenium' will certainly increase notably through:

 Slightly more oversupply due to higher investment needs

-Increasing CAPEX as a result, pushing leverage higher
+Increasing capex as a result, pushing leverage higher

 Demand for carbon-intensive is already falling substantially, with many investors shying away

-We see the European Central Bank's push for corporates towards zero carbon as a positive for credit, namely from a growth of the ESG market perspective.
+We see the ECB's push for corporates towards zero carbon as a positive for credit, namely from a growth of the ESG market perspective.
 Any increase in supply will be met by the ECB's considerable support through CSPP purchases.

 Timothy Rahill is a Credit Strategist and Jeroen van den Broek is the Global Head of Sector Research at ING.
 This note first appeared on ING’s THINK.ING portal here.